ertrzyiks/ertrzyiks.me/blog/source/_posts/2024/after-two-years-without-coding.md

 ## Would I do it again?

 Absolutely yes!
 The opportunity to focus a lot of my attention on software development beyond coding opened my eyes in many areas.
 I had an opportunity to be part of so many projects at once, experience unavailable to me as a developer.
 I see how this time improved me as a software engineer.
-My contributions to the team have much broader impact.
-I connected with many outstanding folks.
+My contributions to the team have had much broader impact ever since.